TestCentric/TestCentric.Home/TestCentricEngine.md

 Note the question mark.
 I wasn't sure we could do it or what it would mean.
 However, this was the first public mention, at least that I can remember, of what was to become the NUnit Test Engine.

 In 2008, again at the Mono Summit conference in Madrid, my talk was entitled "Mono and NUnit : One year later."
 It contained the same, bare bullet point.
-However, in addition, at a BOF session, I presnted the design for what was to be the "NUnit 3.0 Extended Test Platform."
+However, in addition, at a BOF session, I presented the design for what was to be the "NUnit 3.0 Extended Test Platform."

 This was a three-layer architecture, consisting of runners, test engine and framework.
 Here's what it looked like...